-Total amount of program funding is estimated at \$700,000 for the period July 1, 2022 through June 30, 2023.
-The maximum award for any one prevention or intervention services project to a single agency shall not exceed \$80,000 for the twelve (12) month contract year.
-The federal portion of the overall funding is estimated at \$40,000.
+Total amount of program funding is estimated at \$600,000 for the period July 1, 2025 through June 30, 2026.
+The maximum award for any one prevention or intervention services project to a single organization shall not exceed \$100,000 for the twelve (12) month contract year.

-Joint proposals from two or more agencies that promote collaboration and cooperation among providers serving the same clients are strongly encouraged.
+Joint proposals from two (2) or more organizations that promote collaboration and cooperation among providers serving the same clients are strongly encouraged.
 While there is no stated limit to the amount awarded for a collaborative proposal, FACT would anticipate that some cost savings would accrue through agency collaboration.
 The total award amount for a collaboration proposal will be determined by the Committee and based on the number of agencies involved, the budget requested and their relative level of participation.

-These funds derive from contributions to the County's Family and Children's Trust Fund in memory of Ann Adler, dedicated child advocate; State Office of Child Abuse Prevention Funds (Child Abuse Prevention, Intervention and Treatment Program Funds, (CAPIT), AB 1733 Chapter 1398, Statutes of 1982, Community-Based Child Abuse Prevention Funds (CBCAP)), and the County Children's Trust Fund (AB 2994 Chapter 1399, Statutes of 1982).
-The largest share of these monies is allocated for the support of prevention and early intervention services to abused and neglected children, or to children at risk of abuse and neglect and their families.
+Funds are derived from contributions to the County's Family and Children's Trust Fund in memory of Ann Adler, dedicated child advocate; State Office of Child Abuse Prevention Funds - Child Abuse Prevention, Intervention and Treatment Program (CAPIT) Funds, (AB 1733 Chapter 1398, Statutes of 1982), Community-Based Child Abuse Prevention (CBCAP) Funds, and the County Children's Trust Fund (AB 2994 Chapter 1399, Statutes of 1982).